 Pagan was earlier considered as a derogatory term used by Romans, to refer to a country dweller who was not a follower of Christianity and rather followed a religion that was close to nature.

 What is Wiccan?

 Wicca as a term is rather new as it evolved about 50 years ago.
 It was used to refer to a religion that seems to have been reconstructed or follows the lines of religions followed by ancient witches.
 However, there are many variations within Wicca.
 Wiccans describe them as traditions.

 Wicca is a duotheistic religion.
 That means they believe in two gods; a combination of a god and a goddess.
 The goddess is known as the mother goddess while the god is known as the horned god.
 The mother goddess is associated with the Earth, moon and stars.
 The horned god is associated with the sun, animals, and the forests.

 Since Wiccan is a pagan religion, the traditions are bound with the nature.
 They have seasonal festivals that are known as Sabbats.
 They can follow magic if they want to.

 What is the difference between Pagan and Wiccan?

-• Wiccan is a neo pagan religion that evolved about 50 years ago, and based on a religion practiced by ancient witches.
+• Wiccan is a neo-pagan religion that evolved about 50 years ago.
+It is based on religions practiced by ancient witches.